 Many of the contracts under which the Company performs work also contain retainage provisions.
 Retainage refers to that portion of our billings held for payment by the customer pending satisfactory completion of the project.
 Unless reserved, the Company assumes that all amounts retained by customers under such provisions are fully collectible.
-At December 31, 2023 and 2022, contract assets included \$56,855 and \$65,682 of retainage, respectively, and contract liabilities included \$86,895 and \$63,848 of retainage, respectively.
+At December 31, 2024 and 2023, contract assets included \$38,111 and \$56,855 of retainage, respectively, and contract liabilities included \$91,917 and \$86,895 of retainage, respectively.
 Retainage on active contracts is classified as current regardless of the term of the contract and is generally collected within one year of the completion of a contract.
-We anticipate collecting approximately 70% of our December 31, 2023 retainage in 2024.
+We anticipate collecting approximately 70% of our December 31, 2024 retainage in 2025.
 These assets and liabilities are reported on the Consolidated Balance Sheet within "Contract assets" and "Contract liabilities" on a contract-by-contract basis at the end of each reporting period.

-Contract assets decreased by \$21,203 compared to December 31, 2022, primarily due to lower unbilled revenue and retainage.
-Contract liabilities increased by \$204,863 compared to December 31, 2022, due to the timing of advance billings and work progression, partly offset by an increase in retainage.
-Revenue recognized for the year ended December 31, 2023 that was included in the contract liability balance on December 31, 2022 was \$194,132.
-Revenue recognized for the year ended December 31, 2022 that was included in the contract liability balance on December 31, 2021 was \$95,883.
+Contract assets decreased by \$33,213 compared to December 31, 2023, primarily due to lower unbilled revenue and a decrease in retainage.
+Contract liabilities increased by \$64,686 compared to December 31, 2023, due to the timing of advance billings and work progression, partly offset by an increase in retainage.
+Revenue recognized for the year ended December 31, 2024 that was included in the contract liability balance on December 31, 2023 was \$357,581.
+Revenue recognized for the year ended December 31, 2023 that was included in the contract liability balance at December 31, 2022 was \$194,132.